 Software Gems' Sybase Gem Documents

-This list contains documents that have been made up for public consumption.
-Initially the Memory Tag
+The documents herein have been made up from the Memory Tag

-pages from our Sybase education materials, or derived from our presentations.
+pages of our Sybase education materials, or derived from our presentations.

 and thus increase the Quality and Performance of your Sybase server, and your effectiveness as a DBA.

 These documents are far and above the Sybase

 - they contain information that is not in the manuals (ie. they overcome the lack of information)

 - they bring all relevant information about a subject together, in one place

 - where the manuals contain contradictory information, the correct version only,

 is provided (ie. confusion and half-truths are eliminated)